Things to Do In Saint Joseph, Missouri

 St. Joseph Mo Points of Events

-St. Joseph is a city in Andrew and Buchanan counties and the region seat of Buchanan County, Missouri, USA.
-Found on the Missouri River, it is the primary city of the St. Joseph Metropolitan Statistical Location, that includes Buchanan, Andrew, and DeKalb regions in Missouri and Doniphan Region, Kansas.
-Since the 2020 census, St. Joseph had an overall populace of 72,473, making it the 8th most populous city in the state, and the third most populous in Northwest Missouri.
-St. Joseph lies about thirty miles north of the Kansas City, Missouri, city limitations and roughly 125 miles (201 kilometres) south of Omaha, Nebraska.
-The city was named after the community's founder Joseph Robidoux and the biblical Saint Joseph.
+St. Joseph is a city in Andrew and Buchanan regions and the county seat of Buchanan Area, Missouri, United States.
+Situated on the Missouri River, it is the primary city of the St. Joseph Metropolitan Statistical Area, that includes Buchanan, Andrew, and DeKalb counties in Missouri and Doniphan Area, Kansas.
+As of the 2020 demographics, St. Joseph had a total population of 72,473, making it the 8th most populous city in the state, and the third most populated in Northwest Missouri.
+St. Joseph lies about thirty miles north of the Kansas City, Missouri, city limitations and roughly 125 miles (201 km) south of Omaha, Nebraska.
+The city was called after the town's owner Joseph Robidoux and the scriptural Saint Joseph.
 St. Joseph is home to Missouri Western State College.
-In the 19th century, it was the fatality area of American outlaw Jesse James.
-It was additionally the starting point of the Pony Express serving the West.
+In the nineteenth century, it was the fatality location of American hooligan Jesse James.
+It was likewise the beginning factor of the Horse Express serving the West.

 The Patee House Museum is a former hotel and National Historic Landmark.
 It now serves as a museum that showcases the history of the Pony Express and the American West.